Branding, moodboards & collection building for your clothing line

 2. Determine style & brand identity

-Your style must align with your concept and target audience.
+Your style should align with your concept and target audience.
 It determines how your brand feels, looks, and communicates.
 This makes your clothing line recognizable and distinctive.

 Questions to determine your style:

-• Is your brand clean & minimalist, or rather outspoken?
+• Is your brand clean & minimalist, or rather bold?

 • Does your style fit the budget of your target audience?